Dynamics of mean-field Fermi systems with nonzero pairing: Introduction

 with $\rho({\bf x}) = \omega_{N}({\bf x}; {\bf x})$ the density of particles at ${\bf x}$; $\mathcal{E}^{\text{HF}}_{N}(\omega_{N})$ is called the Hartree-Fock energy functional.

 Hartree-Fock theory can also be used to investigate the dynamical properties of the system.
-Observe preliminarily that, in this confined setting, the relevant time scale of the system is $\tau = O(N^{-1/3})$, due to the fact that the typical kinetic energy per particle grows as $N^{2/3}$.
+Observe preliminarily that, in this confined setting, the relevant time scale of the system is $\tau \propto N^{-1/3}$.
+This is due to the fact that the typical kinetic energy per particle grows as $N^{2/3}$, and hence the classical velocity of the particles is of order $N^{1/3}$.
+Thus, for times $\tau$ of order $N^{-1/3}$, particles are expected to cover a distance of order $1$, which has to be understood as the diameter of the region in space occupied by the initial datum.
+For this reason, $\tau \propto N^{-1/3}$ is the time-scale for a macroscopic change of the system.
 From now on, we will write $\tau = N^{-1/3} t$, and we will be interested in studying the dynamics of the system for times $t$ of order $1$ in $N$.
-Suppose that at time $t=0$ the external potential is turned off.
-The Schr\"odinger equation in the rescaled time variable reads:
+Recalling that at time $t=0$ the external potential is turned off, the Schr\"odinger equation in the rescaled time variable reads:

-where $\varepsilon = N^{-1/3}$.
-Eq. (\ref{eq:S0}) shows that the fermionic mean-field can be understood as the coupling of the usual mean-field with a semiclassical scaling.
-If one assumes that the state of the system is a Slater determinant for all times, then it is not difficult to see that the one-particle density matrix of the system evolves according to the time-dependent Hartree-Fock equation:
+where $\varepsilon = N^{-1/3}$ has the role of an effective Planck constant.
+Since $\varepsilon$ becomes vanishingly small in the limit of large $N$, Eq. (\ref{eq:S0}) shows that the fermionic mean-field can be understood as the coupling of the usual mean-field with a semiclassical scaling.
+If one assumes that the state of the system is a Slater determinant for all times, then the one-particle density matrix of the system evolves according to the time-dependent Hartree-Fock equation: